 Historical Harbinger Has WTI Connection

-Seventy-one years ago, on a day that has lived well beyond infamy, an eventual Williamsport Technical Institute student was an eyewitness to history.
+Seventy-TWO years ago, on a day that has lived well beyond infamy, an eventual Williamsport Technical Institute student was an eyewitness to history.

 From his position at the Opana Radar Station in Hawaii, Joseph L. Lockard saw the impending attack on Pearl Harbor on Dec.
 7, 1941.
 The Williamsport soldier was teaching a fellow Army private, George Elliott, to operate a new SCR-170 radar aircraft-detection device that had arrived on Thanksgiving.